 Compilation Logs help to debug the test script.
-Before running the script, VuGen compiles the code and check the syntactical errors.
-If the script has no error then the compilation log window shows “No errors detected” message.
+Before running the script, VuGen compiles the code and checks the syntactical errors.
+If the script has no error then the compilation log window shows a “No errors detected” message.
 In case of any error, the specific error message along with the line number is displayed.

 4. Replay Logs:

 Note: VuGen overrides the Replay Logs every time.
-If you want to store the logs then use “Save” option of Output pane.
+If you want to store the logs then use the “Save” option of Output pane.

 5. Execution Logs: